WEICHINLIN/Natural-Language-Processing/README.md

 * Email Address：user@example.com
 * Password：12341234

-There may be several pods that are not running, as long as you can login and use it normally, don't worry about it.
+> There may be several pods that are not running, as long as you can login and use it normally, don't worry about it.
+> If Step 3：Execution cannot be executed normally, you can open the file and execute it line by line

 ## Docker